EDUCBA Logo

 FROM table;

 3. JOIN: We also can create a view by joining multiple tables.
-This join will fetch matched records from both the tables.
-There are different kinds of joins named as an inner join, left join, right join, full outer join, cross join, etc.
+This join will fetch matched records from both tables.
+Different kinds of joins are named inner join, left join, right join, full outer join, cross join, etc.

 Syntax: